-- .1 Construct the trunk gravity main TM3 from the connection point with the internal sewerage system to the existing Council pump stations PS116 initially and ultimately to the future pump station PS2 as shown on Figure 9. - .2 Construct the trunk gravity main TM4A and TM4 from the connection with the internal sewerage system to the temporary pump station TPS1 initially, and ultimately to the future pump station PS2 as shown on Figure 9. - .3 Construct upgrading of the existing Council pump stations PS115 and PS116. - .4 Construct the extension of rising main RM115 from PS115 to the existing interim pump station TPS2 with ultimate connection to pump station PS180. - .5 Construct the ultimate pump stations PS180 and PS2, and discharge rising mains RM1 and RM2 in accordance with the staging requirements of the MHIA and Interim Sewerage Discharge Scheme.
+- .1 Construct the trunk gravity main TM3 from the connection point with the internal sewerage system to the existing Council pump station PS116 initially and ultimately to the future pump station PS2 as shown on Figure 9. - .2 Construct upgrading of the existing Council pump stations PS115 and PS116. - .3 Construct the extension of rising main RM115 from PS115 to pump station PS180. - .4 Construct the ultimate pump stations PS180 and PS2, and discharge rising mains RM1 and RM2 in accordance with the staging requirements of the MHIA and Interim Sewerage Discharge Scheme.